Former Arkansas VA Doctor Charged With Involuntary Manslaughter In 3 Deaths

 Levy was suspended from work twice — in March 2016 and again in October 2017 — for working while impaired, before he was fired in April 2018.

-A June 2018 review of his work examined 33,902 cases and found more than 3,000 mistakes or misdiagnoses of patients at the veteran's hospital dating back to 2005.
+A June 2018 review of his work examined 33,902 cases and found more than 3,000 mistakes or misdiagnoses of patients at the veterans hospital dating to 2005.
 Thirty misdiagnoses were found to have resulted in serious health risks to patients.

-The three deaths came as a result of an incorrect or misleading diagnosis.
+The three deaths came as a result of incorrect or misleading diagnoses.
 In one case, according to prosecutors, a patient died of prostate cancer after Levy concluded that a biopsy indicated that he didn't have cancer.

-"This indictment should remind us all that this country has a responsibility to care for those who have served us honorably," Duane Kees, the United States Attorney for the Western District of Arkansas said in a statement.
+"This indictment should remind us all that this country has a responsibility to care for those who have served us honorably," Duane Kees, the U.S. attorney for the Western District of Arkansas, said in a statement.
 "When that trust is violated through criminal conduct, those responsible must be held accountable.
 Our veterans deserve nothing less."

 Kees said Levy went to great lengths to conceal his substance abuse even during a period when he had pledged to maintain his sobriety.

-Levy used 2-methyl-2-butanol, a chemical substance that intoxicates a person, "but is not detectable in routine drug and alcohol testing methodology," the statement said.
+Levy used 2-Methyl-2-butanol, a chemical substance that intoxicates a person "but is not detectable in routine drug and alcohol testing methodology," the statement said.